UH-CI/genomics-workshop/R/05-data-visualization.md

 dev.off()
 ```

+Note that ggplot also has the ggsave() function (http://docs.ggplot2.org/0.9.2.1/ggsave.html)

 Resources:
 ---------
 We have only scratched the surface here.
-To learn more, see the [ggplot reference site](http://docs.ggplot2.org/), and Winston Chang's excellent [Cookbook for R](http://wiki.stdout.org/rcookbook/Graphs/) site.
+To learn more, see the [ggplot reference site](http://docs.ggplot2.org/), and Winston Chang's excellent [Cookbook for R](http://www.cookbook-r.com/Graphs/) site.
 Though slightly out of date, [ggplot2: Elegant Graphics for Data Anaysis](http://www.amazon.com/ggplot2-Elegant-Graphics-Data-Analysis/dp/0387981403) is still the definative book on this subject.
 Much of the material here was adpapted from [Introduction to R graphics with ggplot2 Tutorial at IQSS](http://tutorials.iq.harvard.edu/R/Rgraphics/Rgraphics.html).